mbmasuda/ear-trainer/README.md

 ## Video I apparently made for the class

+***PLEASE NOTE:*** I am working on creating a VTT file to add captions to the video.
+If you need captions to be able to access the video's content, please be assured I am adding them as soon as I can.

 ![Ear Trainer demo video](./EarTrainer.mp4)

 To avoid needing to listen to my horrible singing, feel free to mute or entirely